-Dynamic content caching – TrueSpeed caches web site content on its proxies in order to return resources faster to users and reduce page load time, bandwidth and server load.
+Dynamic content caching – TrueSpeed caches website content on its proxies in order to return resources faster to users and reduce page load time, bandwidth and server load.
 TrueSpeed Premium and Enterprise not only cache static content but can also identify content dynamically, which can be cached while it remains unchanged.

 Compression – An average website page is 100KB to 500KB, depending on its content, structure, functionality and the resources it contains.
 For content-rich applications, the simple task of transferring the page to the browser can take a long time.
 Common web servers and browsers support content compression.
 Configuring the compression of resources on your web server requires complicated settings, technical expertise, and substantial processing power from your web server.
-TrueSpeed compresses this content for you, even when sent uncompressed from your server.
+TrueSpeed compresses this content for you, even if it is sent uncompressed from your server.

 SiteLock SMART (Secure Malware Alert & Removal Tool)

-- Signature based malware scans
+- Signature based malware scans.

-- Links to bad places
+- Links to bad websites.

 - Fuzzy logic scans.

 i.
 We look for certain ‘things that look suspicious’.

 - Some of these may actually be advance warning on new malware, e.g., code that has been obfuscated through 5 or more layers of obfuscation and not human-readable.

 - They may be bad practices (e.g. there is code that sends email right next to code that takes a credit card)

 Only the FTP login.
 This should be entered in the settings section for SMART.

 - The current or ‘Outside-In’ scan finds ‘bad things’ showing up on the website when we pull it up.
 This shows the "EFFECT" of the malware infection.